OwenDurni/coco-factorio-py-tools/README.md

 The `factorio-draftsman` package will need to be configured to recognize the set of mods you are playing with.

 Run `draftsman-update -p "/absolute/path/to/mods"` to accomplish this.
 If you are on Windows, use forward slashes in path names rather than backslashes.
 Ex: `C:/Users/me/AppData/Roaming/Factorio/mods`.

+#### IDE

+This project was written in the PyCharm IDE.

+### Dependencies

+*   https://github.com/redruin1/factorio-draftsman - for python factorio blueprint manipulation